MrBadonzi/Robot-Programming-Project/README.md

 # Robot-Programming-Project
-The project uses the ICP algorithm to localize the position of the robot inside a map.
+This project implements robot localization using the Iterative Closest Point (ICP) algorithm using ROS.
+The objective of the project is to enable the robot to autonomously determine its position within the environment by comparing its real-time sensor data with a known reference map.
 # Requirements
 This project requires ROS *Noetic* istalled in your machine.
 If you havent't istalled yet, you can check the Ros installation documentation (http://wiki.ros.org/ROS/Installation).
 ### Map Server